LiteVar/LiteAgent/README.md

 ### 4. LLM support

-- Only support OpenAI Style API，other models(like: Zhipu-AI、QianFan、ChatGLM、Chroma、Ollama、qwen and so on), please use the OneAPI tool to convert to OpenAI style.
+- Only support OpenAI Style API，other models(like: Zhipu-AI、QianFan、ChatGLM、Kimi、qwen and so on), please use the OneAPI tool to convert to OpenAI style.
 - Speech-to-Text (ASR Model)
 - Text-to-Speech (TTS Model)